 Download the Guide!

-We all need electricians, and electricians need extensive training to be qualified to perform this highly skilled trade.
-If you want to join this essential workforce, you’ll be glad to know that training is accessible throughout the Beaver state.
+Electricians need extensive training to be qualified to perform this highly skilled trade.
+If you want to join this essential workforce, you'll be glad to know that training is accessible throughout the Beaver state.
+The growing demand for electricians in Oregon means you can feel confident that the time you put into training will pay off.

-We’ve put together everything you need to know to get started.
+In this guide, we've put together everything you need to know to get started.

 Accredited Oregon Electrician Training Programs